- Products: DNA genealogy tracing, family tree building, and DNA matching with health reporting.

 MyHeritage recently added a DNA Health test scans for common diseases and carrier genes so users can gain insight into any dangerous genetic predispositions they may possess or carry.
 This offer is limited to a narrow range of conditions and does not provide more than cursory recommendations for these diseases.
 There is no consideration of the science behind the genetics involved or of other more particular conditions, let alone any features that would allow users to improve their approach to wellness through understanding their own genome.

 The SelfDecode DNA kit, for example, identifies around 700,000 gene variations which are supported by reliable research in genomics and health sciences.
+Not only that, SelfDecode is the only company that uses AI in genomics to analyze up to 83 million variants from a typical DNA file and gives the most accurate genetic risk scores and personalized recommendations.
 This provides a wide range of exploration and potential for personalization for anyone interested in using their personal genetic sequencing to hack their own health.

 MyHeritage is very good at what they focus most on, namely, genealogy and family tree mapping.
 In their other offerings of ancestry tracing and DNA matching, the company is inferior to the other options currently available such as 23andMe, AncestryDNA.